jhsware/create-inferno-app-experimental/README.md

 - source-maps working in browser
 - source-maps working for server-side debugging
 - using typescript

+### Issues with `npm run start`
+TODO: `npm run start` rebuilds on changes but does not update in browser

+TODO: `npm run start` uses Inferno in production build, should use development build
+- index.esm.js:4 You are running production build of Inferno in development mode.
+Use dev:module entry point.

+### Other issues

+TODO: Figure out publishing workflow and settings

 TODO: Do we really need to import Inferno to use JSX in browser? (commit 8a95d60ec)